 Next, you’ll want to consider the island countertop.
 Overly large islands will require multiple countertop slabs, which means you’ll have seams where the slabs meet.
 If you want one seamless countertop, then the island needs to be smaller than the slab material.

-Countertop slabs come in different sizes depending on the material, so the kitchen island dimensions will be effected by the countertop material choice.
+Countertop slabs come in different sizes depending on the material, so the kitchen island dimensions will be affected by the countertop material choice.
 Some quartz counters are available in jumbo slabs (about 63″x128″), while most granite countertop slabs are a bit smaller (about 65″x114″).

 Finally, while bigger is usually better, there is a point at which an island becomes unwieldy.
 Limiting the length to 10′ or 11′ is a pretty good rule of thumb.

 This dimension has fewer variables than the others.
-The typical counter height in a kitchen is 36″ above the finished floor.
-This is also the most common height for a kitchen island.
-Some islands have a raised bar seating area that is 42″ high, or a lower table height counter area that is 30″ high.
-But, for the most part islands are 36″ high.
+The standard kitchen island height is 36″ above the finished floor.
+This is also the standard height for a kitchen island.
+Some islands have a raised bar seating area that is 42″ high or a lower table height counter area that is 30″ high.

 Items to Include on a Kitchen Island